The-Bioinformatics-Group/Pseudomonas_RNA_seq/Analysis/Find_reference/README.md

 The file "Results.md" included the overall alignment rate for all 54 genomes.
 These genomes have the highest alignment rate (above 80%):

+### Changes to the best assembly

+Because I need gene_models for ref_2 the best reference which has a full genome assembly and not just contigs, like PRUT, will be used.

+The following one is the best:

+NBRC 14164

+### Old "best" genomes

 PP_791_PRUT.fna